diogocavilha/make-help-generator/README.md

 	@./MakefileHelp.sh
 ```

-Take a look at the last command called `help`
+Take a look at the last command called `help`.
 The `help` command will print the Makefile help.

 ```bash
 help:
     @# help - Show this help.